 To avoid looking like a doctor, if you’re going for a headshot, don’t wear a white blazer.
 It’s very likely to look like a medical coat in the final cropped headshot.
 (Particularly if you’re shooting with a studio backdrop)

 To avoid looking like a waiter, don’t wear a white button down shirt, with a black tie, and a black suit.

 Wear a Higher Neckline

-Keep in mind that headshots are typically cropped closely around your head and face.
-Even work-appropriate tops with lower necklines could end up looking more provocative than intended in professional headshots that are cropped closely.
+If your headshot is destined for a corporate website, keep in mind that headshots are typically cropped closely around your head and face.
+So, even work-appropriate tops, with lower necklines, could end up looking more provocative than you intended.